Iona College (Windsor, Ontario): History

+Founding

 In December 1963, prior to its formation, Iona was included alongside Canterbury College and Assumption University in an affiliation agreement with the University of Windsor.

 Iona College was officially opened in 1964 by the United Church of Canada.
 It was named after the island of Iona in Scotland.

-Original building

 The college's original campus consisted of a single house located at 208 Sunset Avenue on the campus of the University of Windsor.
 The building was formerly the home of Bruce J. S. MacDonald, who prosecuted war crimes charges against SS general Kurt Meyer as part of the Canadian War Crimes Commission and later served as a Crown attorney and judge in Windsor.

+Building demolition

-The college sold 208 Sunset Avenue to the University of Windsor in July 2016 due to Iona College's rising debt and the poor condition of the building.
+The college sold the building to the University of Windsor in July 2016 due to Iona College's rising debt and the poor condition of the building.
+The contents of the building were sold off in October 2016.

 The university was permitted to begin demolition after significant community debate over whether the house should be designated a heritage building.
-208 Sunset Avenue was demolished in May 2018 with the university announcing that the land would be developed into a public park.
+It was demolished in May 2018 with the university announcing that the land would be developed into a public park.

-Programs

-The College has two schools: The School of Languages, which provides English as a Second Language instruction and the School of Theology.
-The College offers a Bachelor of Theology degree in conjunction with Huntington University and the Ecumenical Theological Seminary in nearby Detroit, Michigan as well as Certificates related to ministers.
-The School of Theology is, as of 2011, no longer accepting new applicants.
+In 2024, the college owned no property and had only $5,000 in assets with over $44,000 of liabilites.

+In 2026, Iona College is offering a course on pastoral care on the campus of nearby Canterbury College.
+It also offers approximately $4,000 in scholarships each year to undergraduate students.